Tracy Williams: Chikara (2009–2017)

-Evolve (2014–2018)
+Evolve Wrestling (2014–2018)

-Williams made his debut at Evolve on September 14, 2014, at Evolve 35, losing to Timothy Thatcher.

-On May 30, 2015, at EVOLVE 43, Williams and Drew Gulak failed to capture the Open the United Gate Championship, when they were defeated by Johnny Gargano and Rich Swann.
-Williams has held the EVOLVE Tag Team championship with Drew Gulak and Fred Yehi, respectively, representing the stable Catch Point.
-At EVOLVE 113, Williams had his last match with the promotion, losing against EVOLVE Champion Shane Strickland.
+Williams made his debut in Evolve Wrestling on September 14, 2014, at Evolve 35, losing to Timothy Thatcher.
+On May 30, 2015, at Evolve 43, Williams and Drew Gulak failed to capture the Open the United Gate Championship, when they were defeated by Johnny Gargano and Rich Swann.
+Williams has held the Evolve Tag Team Championship with Drew Gulak and Fred Yehi, respectively, representing the stable Catch Point.
+At Evolve 113, Williams had his final match with the promotion, losing to Evolve Champion Shane Strickland.
 After that, he left the promotion.